nerandell/clarke/ch1/p1_boot/README.md

 # Booting

 The first step when the computer is switched on is that a program call BIOS (Basic Input Output System) runs basic hardware checks and then tries to load in memory the 512 bytes of the boot sector of a storage device like a floppy disk or a CD.
 This boot sector is simply found at the first memory sector.

+## Binary Boot Sector

 We will first start with writing a raw binary boot sector in a file.
 An OS identifies a 512 byte memory block as a boot sector if it ends with `0xaaff`.
-Let's take a loo at the binary file:
+Let's take a look at the binary file:

 ```bash
 00000000: e9fd ff00 0000 0000 0000 0000 0000 0000  ................